prideout/snowy/docs/intro.md

 <img src="xforms.jpg" height="150px">

-### Crop
+### Cropping and blitting

+If you need to crop an image or compose two images, just use numpy.

-This loads an OpenEXR image, then crops out the top half by slicing the numpy array.
+For example, this loads an OpenEXR image, then crops out the top half by slicing the numpy array.

 ```python
 sunset = snowy.load('sunset.exr')